-Seminars and training activities include: Departmental Grand Rounds, Social Work Seminar, Fundamentals of Child and Adolescent Psychiatry, Psychopharmacology for Non-Physicians, Minding the Baby – Reflective Functioning, Young Child Seminar, and Clinical Staff Meeting.
+Seminars and training activities include, but are not limited to, Departmental Grand Rounds, Social Work Seminar, Psychopharmacology for Non-Physicians, Minding the Baby – Reflective Functioning, Young Child Seminar, Parent Management Training, and Clinical Staff Meeting.

 Applications are due before midnight EST on January 5th.

 - completed application form

 - a brief (de-identified) clinical assessment in narrative form